MicrosoftDocs/sandbox/sandbox/demos/githubbot.md

 * A [GitHub](https://github.com/) account

 ## What's It Do?
-GitHub Helper Bot lets you manage your GitHub repos and issues from a chat window.
+OctoBot lets you manage your GitHub repos and issues from a chat window.
 For example, you can:

 * Log into GitHub with OAuth
 * List your public and private repos